bfirsh/otter/README.md

 Getting started
 ---------------

 Otter is, at a basic level, an HTTP server.
 Pointed at a directory, it will serve the files inside it.
-It starts doing clever things, however, when it is asked to serve a file that *doesn't exist*.
+Only when it is asked to serve a file that *doesn't exist* does it start doing clever things.

-When asked to serve a file that doesn't exist in the directory it is pointed at, it will load `index.html` and open that up in Zombie.js.
-When Zombie.js has finished running the page (all Ajax requests have finished, etc), it will send `document.outerHTML` as the HTTP response.
+When asked to serve a file that doesn't exist, it will load the file `index.html` and open that up in Zombie.js.
+When Zombie.js has finished running the page (all Ajax requests have finished, etc), it will send `document.outerHTML` as the HTTP response back to the client.

-The app inside `example/` is a simple Twitter client written in Backbone.
+To demonstrate how Otter works, an example app is included in `example/`.
+It is a simple Twitter client written in Backbone.
 The first page load runs server-side, then the client instantiates Backbone's router to handle subsequent requests.
 It uses [backbone-otter](https://github.com/bfirsh/backbone-otter) to handle caching between server and client.

 Run Otter on that directory, allowing requests to `api.twitter.com`: